Oluchiesthernorah/ezeigbo_Lita_aws_EC2_Project/README.md

 I used lita_project_vpc for the VPC.

 #### Security Group Inbound Rules
 I added inbound rules to allow SSH traffic and allow it to be accessed from anywhere IPV4.

-I also allow for HTTP and allow it to access from anywhere IPV4.
+I also allow for HTTP and allow it to be accessed from anywhere IPV4.

 #### Security Group Outbound Rules
 I added outbound rules to allow all traffic to go out.